How to Use AirPods: Pairing, Controls, Settings and Function

 AirPods Pro 1st Generation Controls

-With the force sensor on the stem of both AirPods Pro (1st generation), you can do any of the following:
+With the force sensor on the stem of both AirPods Pro (1st generation), you can do any of the following:.
+This usually goes faster when you confirm the connection basics before repeating the same pairing flow.

 • Play and pause audio: Press the force sensor.
 To resume playback, press it again.